GintasS/JobAds/README.md

 and press 'Start'!.<br></p>
 <b>Checkboxes:</b>
 <ul>
-<li>Scrap all pages - means that a scraper will attempt to scrap whole category(like IT, business or pharmacy).</li>
+<li>Scrap all pages - means that a web-scraper will attempt to scrap a whole category(like IT, business or pharmacy).</li>
-<li>Enable description scraping - means that a scraper will go to the description of each job and retrieve it contents.This allows for better searching, but it also will slow down the application to a few minutes instead of seconds, because of many http requests.</li>
+<li>Enable description scraping - means that a scraper will go to the description of each job and retrieve it contents.
+This allows for better searching, but it also will slow down the application to a few minutes instead of seconds, because of the many http requests.</li>
 </ul>

 ## <a name="Media"></a>Media